anderssonq/option-youtube-search/README.md

 # Your Search App! 🔥
+- A quick full stack app where you can search videos from youtube using google's api, i used vue2, vuex, localstorage, axios, node with express, and js, tests was made with jest to both technologies.
-- Software Engineer Andersson Quintero.
+- Software Engineer - Andersson Quintero.

 ## Getting Started 📝
 - Install Nodejs from [Nodejs Official Page](https://nodejs.org/en/)